Explanation of Course Numbers

 MAE 4163.
 Airplane Performance.
 3 Credits.

 Lift and drag estimation methods.
 Airplane performance measures, such as range and endurance, turning flight, specific excess power and acceleration, takeoff and landing performance.
 Longitudinal and lateral-direction static and dynamic stability.
 Control surface effectiveness.
-Prerequisites: MAE 3134.
-(Fall).
+Prerequisites: MAE 3126.
+(Fall, Every year)

 Fundamentals of materials science and engineering applied to artificial materials in the human body.
-Topics include biocompatibility, techniques to minimize corrosion or other degradation of implant materials, and the use of artificial materials in various tissues and organs.
-Prerequisite: Approval of department.
-Course not open to MAE students.
+Biocompatibility, techniques to minimize corrosion or other degradation of implant materials, use of artificial materials in tissues and organs.
+Restricted to students who are not enrolled in the mechanical engineering program.
+Prerequisites: departmental permission.
+(Fall, Every year)

 MAE 4172.
 Engineering Design and the Patent System.
 3 Credits.

 Design experience in group projects involving following precisely the teachings of a licensed patent; or avoiding infringement of a provided patent while offering a competitive alternative; or evaluating a provided patent in light of prior art or by attempting to design a competitive product.
 May be taken for graduate credit with approval of department.
-Prerequisite: MAE 3171 and senior status.
+Prerequisites: MAE 3171 and senior status.
+(Spring, Every year)

 MAE 4182.
 Electromechanical Control System Design.
 3 Credits.